mahmoudreza-izadiyar/CRUD-FastAPI/README.md

 | POST | /items | Create a new item |
 | PUT | /items/{item_id} | Update an existing item |
 | DELETE | /items/{item_id} | Delete an item |

+## Frontend Features

+The React frontend provides a user-friendly interface for managing items:

+- View all items in a responsive card grid layout
+- Search and filter items by name, price range, and status
+- Add new items with form validation
+- Edit existing items
+- Delete items with confirmation
+- Toast notifications for actions
+- Responsive design for all devices

 ## Running Tests